We have the entire Mountain Breeze campground this year!

-The reserved area is a mixture of a few different types of camping sites.
-There is the lower area not much grass
+The campground has a mixture of a few different types of camping sites.
+There is tent camping in the lower area,

 handle that kind of load, they are wired to power lights and fans.
-You may use an AC in the upper field area with a generator.
+If you do run an AC and the breakers begin to trip

-You DO NOT need to call the campgrounds and make reservations yourself unless you are
+You DO NOT need to call the campgrounds this might confuse them and you could end up getting

-If you arrive at night and no one is at the main gate, please be sure to go to the main office at the end of the
+If you arrive early in the morning or late at night and no one is at the main gate, please use the provided radio

 Breeze offers primitive/semi primitive (tent) camping along with limited RV spots and a few single room cabins.
 There is a very nice and clean bath house with showers and restroom facilities

 on site (hot water, free showers).
-Some sites have electrical or water hookups
+Tent sites share electrical access,

 This trip is open to all single

-to conduct themselves as a couple or part of the accompanied couple.
-We expect nothing less then total respect for everyone
+expected to conduct themselves as a couple or part of the accompanied couple.
+We expect nothing less then total respect for

-and unwanted advances will not be tolerated.
-If a problem does surface the single male along with the date or couple they
+everyone and unwanted advances will not be tolerated.
+If a problem does surface the single male along with the date or couple

-came with will be removed from the KOS camp area and will not be allowed back in!
+they came with will be removed from the campground and will not be allowed back!

 ***Good news about shuttling

-and floating: While you might put in at different spots along
+and floating: While sometimes we might put in at different

 ***The float's starting point is not set in stone till the Friday of the

-trip, there is always the chance of putting in at the campground and getting out down river.
+trip, there is always the chance of putting in at another area up river and getting out at our campground.